Prag8855/aab/content/guides/residence-permit.md

 There are two ways to get a residence permit:[^12]

 - **[Apply in Germany](#how-to-apply-in-germany)**
     Come to Germany, and apply for a residence permit at your local *[[Ausländerbehörde]]*.
-You must wait for your residence permit before you work or study.
+You must wait for your residence permit before you work.
+You can start university before you get your residence permit.[^46]
 - or **[apply in your home country](#how-to-apply-in-your-country)**
     Apply for a [[National Visa]] at the German embassy or consulate in your country, come to Germany, and convert your National Visa to a residence permit at the *[[Ausländerbehörde]]*.
 You can start working or studying as soon as you get your National Visa.